-Grow purple winterbor kale and red cabbages with chrysanthemums for a head-turning effect.
+Grow purple Winterborn kale and red cabbages with chrysanthemums for a head-turning effect.
 You can also grow a new garden in spring since your fall vegetables will be harvested once frost comes.

-Lastly, on the practical note, some season extending tools will help ensure gardening success.
+On the practical note, some season-extending tools will help ensure gardening success.
 Using row covers or homemade greenhouse will help protect your plants.
 Indoor grow lights for starting seeds, on the other hand, will help you grow better seedlings fast so you can make time.

 With fall vegetable garden tips plus vegetable garden design ideas, your garden is good to go.
 So you’ve got nothing left to do, but get growing!

 Download this FREE printable and keep track of your plants easily.

 Do you have any layout garden designs that you want to share with us?
 I’m excited to know.
 Share your thoughts in the comment section below.